 Our subsidiary, Papa John's UK ("PJUK"), leased a distribution center in the United Kingdom until it was sold in March 2006.
 Our PJUK subsidiary presently purchases its products from our previously owned distribution center.
 In addition, we acquired full-service QC Centers in Mexico City, Mexico and Beijing, China in 2006.
 The primary difference between a full-service QC Center and a distribution center is that full-service QC Centers produce fresh pizza dough in addition to providing other food and paper products used in our restaurants.
-International full-service QC Centers, licensed to franchisees and non-franchisee third parties, are generally located in the markets where our franchisees have restaurants.
-We expect future international QC Centers to be licensed to franchisees or non-franchisee third parties; however, we may open Company-owned QC Centers at our discretion.
+International full-service QC Centers, licensed to franchisees and non-franchisee third parties; however, we may open Company-owned QC Centers at our discretion.
 We also have the right to acquire licensed QC Centers from our international licensees in certain circumstances.